daos-stack/daos/docs/admin/administration.md

     storage nodes.
 An abrupt reboot of the storage nodes might result in massive exclusion that will take time to recover.

-The force option can be passed to for cases when a clean shutown is not working.
+The force option can be passed to for cases when a clean shutdown is not working.
 Monitoring is not disabled in this case and spurious exclusion might happen, but the engines are guaranteed to be killed.